Compare credit cards for poor credit

 What financial products can I get with bad credit?

 • Specialist credit cards for bad credit.
 A number of banks offer credit card options for people with a poor credit history.
-These cards typically have low credit limits, higher interest rates and few extra benefits but do allow individuals to improve their credit rating over time.
+These cards typically have low credit limits, higher interest rates and few extra benefits, but they do allow individuals to improve their credit rating over time.
 It’s not recommended that you apply for one of these cards if your objective is to use it to tackle existing debt, as this can simply lead to greater debt.
 Work on clearing existing debts before applying for a card like this.

 • Prepaid cards.
 Prepaid cards are similar to debit cards in the sense that you’re spending only what you have.
 Unlike a debit or credit card though, you load funds onto the card before using it.
 These cards also don’t affect your credit rating and don’t charge interest, so they can be a good way to build up your budgeting skills.
-Most prepaid cards are either Visa or Mastercard, so you should be able to use them in the same places that you’d use your credit or debit card.
-Compare prepaid cards
+Most prepaid cards are either a Visa or Mastercard, so you should be able to use them in the same places that you’d use your credit or debit card.
+Compare prepaid cards.

-Make sure you compare credit cards for people with poor credit history before you make an application.
-You shouldn’t apply for every card and loan under the sun, because multiple applications for credit in a short space of time can ring alarm bells with potential lenders.
-You can also take steps to improve your credit rating and manage your finances so that you can live free of debt.
-You may opt to begin by requesting a copy of your credit report and identifying the negative listings on your file.
+Make sure you compare credit cards for people with a poor credit history before you make an application.
+You shouldn’t apply for every card and loan under the sun, because multiple applications for credit in a short space of time can ring alarm bells with potential lenders and could actually harm your credit score.

 List of documents needed for credit card application